|Nutrition Facts (per serving)|

 Click Play to See This Simple Chicken Salad With Grapes Recipe Come Together

 - 1 1/2 cups cooked skinless chicken (cut into 1/2-inch cubes or shredded)

 - 1/2 cup finely chopped celery (with leaves)

 - 1 scallion (retaining about 2 inches of green and cut crosswise into 1/8 inch-thick slices)

 - 3 to 4 tablespoons mayonnaise (adjust as needed for desired consistency)

 - Salt and pepper, to taste

-- Combine the diced chicken, celery, and green onion with 3 tablespoons of the mayonnaise.
-Add more mayonnaise, if necessary, and season with salt and freshly ground black pepper.
+Add more mayonnaise, if desired, and season with salt and freshly ground black pepper.

 - Instead of a scallion, use finely chopped red onion, sweet onion, or yellow onion for a stronger onion flavor.

-- Waldorf-Style Chicken Salad: Add about 1/4 cup of chopped walnuts, 1/4 cup dried cranberries, and 1/2 cup of diced apple to the salad along with the grapes.
+- Make it a Waldorf-style salad with 1/4 cup of chopped walnuts, 1/4 cup dried cranberries, and 1/2 cup of diced apple along with the grapes.